-(i) Subject to adjustment as provided in Section 4(b), the aggregate number of Shares with respect to which Awards may be granted from time to time under the Plan shall in the aggregate not exceed, at any time, the sum of (A) 2,080,000 Shares, plus (B) the number of shares of common stock remaining available for awards under the 2017 Plan as of the Effective Date, plus (C) any Shares that again become available for Awards under the Plan in accordance with Section 4(a)(ii) and any shares of common stock that again become available for awards under the 2017 Plan in accordance with the terms of the 2017 Plan.
+(i) Subject to adjustment as provided in Section 4(b), the aggregate number of Shares with respect to which Awards may be granted from time to time under the Plan shall in the aggregate not exceed, at any time, the sum of (A) 2,450,000 Shares, plus (B) the number of shares of common stock remaining available for awards under the 2020 Plan as of immediately prior to the Effective Date, plus (C) any Shares that again become available for Awards under the Plan in accordance with Section 4(a)(ii) and any shares of common stock that again become available for awards under the 2017 Plan or the 2020 Plan, in accordance with the terms of the 2017 Plan and 2020 Plan, as applicable.
 Subject to adjustment as provided in Section 4(b), the aggregate number of Shares with respect to which Incentive Stock Options may be granted under the Plan shall be 2,000,000 Shares.
 Subject in each instance to adjustment as provided in Section 4(b), the maximum number of Shares with respect to which Awards may be granted to any single Participant in respect of any fiscal year shall be 624,000 Shares, and the maximum number of Shares with respect to which Awards may be granted to any single non-employee member of the Board in respect of any fiscal year shall be 217,400 Shares.